2022 Audi RS3 hot hatch and saloon on sale: price and specs

 - Saloon from £51,900

-You’re looking at the all-new Audi RS3 — the german brand’s latest five-cylinder hot hatch.
+You’re looking at the all-new Audi RS3 — the German brand’s latest five-cylinder hot hatch — which is now on sale.

 This Mercedes-AMG A45 and Volkswagen Golf R alternative keeps its trademark five-cylinder engine with a little more grunt, and some clever new torque splitting technology to help it in the corners.